 - Preheat air fryer to 300°F following manufacturer guidelines

-- Toss sliced onions with 1 Tbsp olive oil and 1 Tbsp melted butter or margarine1 Tbsp Olive oil, 1 Tbsp Butter or margarine
+- Toss sliced onions with 1 Tbsp olive oil and 1 Tbsp melted butter or margarine, then season with salt and pepper to taste1 Tbsp olive oil, 1 Tbsp butter or margarine, Salt & pepper

 - Place sliced onions into preheated air fryer basket, without overcrowding too much (a packed single layer is ideal)